 Forms We Handle

-The only form we file is the IRS form 1099-MISC.
+The only forms we report on are the IRS forms 1099-MISC and 1099-NEC.
 This is sufficient in the majority of cases for our users.
-Most states participate in what is known as the Combined Federal State Program, where your 1099-MISC filing to the IRS is automatically forwarded to the appropriate state tax department(s).
+Most states participate in what is known as the Combined Federal State Program, where your 1099 filings to the IRS is automatically forwarded to the appropriate state tax department(s).

 However, there are some states that require a separate filing that we do not specifically handle.